Pain relief in hand

 – The information has been reviewed by Dr. Mok Wah Hong, Daniel

-Artificial joints and insertions is bringing relief to sufferers of painful hand conditions caused by repetitive strain and sports injuries.
+A new generation of artificial joints and insertions is bringing relief to sufferers of painful hand conditions caused by repetitive strain and sports injuries.

 Around 14 per cent of Hong Kong’s population suffers from pain related to problems with their hands.